kavya-naik-21/namaste-javascript-notes/notes/season-1/lecture-13-First-Class-Functions-ft-Anonymous-Functions.md

 We can pass functions inside a function as arguments and /or return a function(HOF).
 These ability are altogether known as First class function.
 It is programming concept available in some other languages too.
+- function can be passed as arguments
+- function can be returned
+- function can be assigned as value
+- i.e, the ability to use functions as values is called first class functions - ie., passed as args and can be returned as well

 ```js
 var b = function (param1) {